shipit/authplay/README.md

 ## Changelog

-Starts server and listens on port `8888`, returns simple string for `/` path.
-It's the only path atm.
+Starts server and listens on port `8888`

+`/` returns login form or session data post OAuth
+`/` also returns response for `/users` and `/user/repos/`

+`/graphql` returns json encoded data for custom queries

 ## To Run